megies/RLdatabase/ReadMe.md

 ### populate_database/
 #### for the initialization or complete reset of database

-  -populate_database.sh (shell script for rerunning the database from scratch, following the composition guide - will invoke waveformCompare_20170110_master.py starting in 2007 until late-2017, and also include more regional events from the ISC catalog.
+  - populate_database.sh (shell script for rerunning the database from scratch, following the composition guide;
+  will invoke waveformCompare_20170110_master.py starting in 2007 until late-2017,
+  also includes more regional events from the ISC catalog.
   Subsequently invokes event_upload_rotjane.py to push all events to database, as well as StationXML files from station_files/)

-  - Catalog_composition_guide.txt (contains info of how to recalculate the whole database)
+  - Catalog_composition_guide.txt (contains info of how to recalculate the whole database and why certain calls are taken when running the waveformCompare script)

   - XML-extra_events/ (folder containing individual, regional QuakeML-catalogs for ISC-picked events.
-Most of them are local/regional and low magnitude)
+Most are local/regional and low magnitude)

   - extra_events.xml (a collection of all catalogs in XML-extra_events folder)